Deep dive: the (in)stability of op-amps

 But what kind of a weird contraption is that?!

-When that happens, short of reducing the capacitance, some of the hacks may involve reducing the bandwidth of the feedback loop; bumping up signal gain; or switching to an amplifier that has more of a phase margin at the frequencies of concern.
+When that happens, short of reducing the capacitance, some of the hacks may involve reducing the bandwidth of the feedback loop; bumping up signal gain; or switching to a more capable amplifier that has more of a phase margin at the frequencies of concern.

 If you liked this article, please subscribe!
 Unlike most other social media, Substack is not a walled garden and not an addictive doomscrolling experience.
 It’s just a way to stay in touch with the writers you like.